Joystream/joystream-landing/testnets/rome/README.md

 All errors have their own precondition.
 The errors are listed in the order which corresponds to what order they would be invoked if _multiple_ error conditions were satisified simultanously.
 If this cannot be expressed as a single linear list, the section must reflect this informaiton in some other way in a fully unambigous manner.

+Error scenarios, which thus have no side effects, and no events.
+The section title is used as error message.
+The full precondition for each case is not only the listed condition in the same row, but also the combined failure of all listed preconditions of prior rows.

 ##### Side effects

 Assume that all error preconditions are simultnaously false, denoted by predicate `NO_ERROR`.